-- Exercises on laying and sweeping mines.
+- > The G-sector: the dangerous zone is located within a sector with a radius of 12 miles around position 51° 08', 62 N 2° 46', 15 E, bounded by the same marks as the previous sectors. - Exercises on laying and sweeping mines.
 These international exercises take place in two smaller areas, NB-01 (between Goote Bank and Westhinder, for exercises in deep water) and NBH-10 (between Wenduine and Ostend Bank, for exercises in shallow water).
 For certain manoeuvres, or due to weather conditions, it may be necessary to navigate outside of these areas.
-If necessary, the training zones can be extended to a circular detonation zone and towards the port of Ostend; - Detonation exercises with practice mines.
-These exercises take place in the circular area (see also figure 1;
+If necessary, the training zones can be extended to a circular detonation zone and towards the port of Ostend;

-- 'munition destruction area') in the south-eastern part of the Belgian national training area for naval vessels (BNOM zone, zone Thornton Bank-Gutter Bank).
+- Detonation exercises with practice mines.
+These exercises take place in the circular area (see also figure 1; 'munition destruction area') in the south-eastern part of the Belgian national training area for naval vessels (BNOM zone, zone Thornton Bank-Gutter Bank).
 After the exercises, the practice mines are removed; - Detonation of historical (war) mines.
 On a regular basis, real war mines are found by ships, fishermen or dredgers (see also 13.4.2 Impact on other users).
-The management of mines and explosives (Unexploded Ordnance, UXOs) fished up at sea must be carried out in accordance with NtM 2021 No. 1, see notice 1/14.
-Such mines are also detonated in the circular area, except in case of an emergency when the mine appears to be immovable (NtM 2021 No. 1, see message 1/69); - The QZR 040 zone and the zone Buiten Ratel are practice areas used by the International Naval Mine Warfare school EGUERMIN in Ostend for Naval Mine Counter Measures (NMCM) training (NtM 2021 No. 1, see notice 1/70); - Amphibian, rescue and flight exercises.
+The management of mines and explosives (Unexploded Ordnance, UXOs) fished up at sea must be carried out in accordance with NtM 2023 No. 1, see notice 1/14.
+Such mines are also detonated in the circular area, except in case of an emergency when the mine appears to be immovable (NtM 2023 No. 1, see message 1/69); - The QZR 040 zone and the zone Buiten Ratel are practice areas used by the International Naval Mine Warfare school EGUERMIN in Ostend for Naval Mine Counter Measures (NMCM) training (NtM 2023 No. 1, see notice 1/70); - Amphibian, rescue and flight exercises.
 Amphibian- and rescue exercises take place in a new training zone in shallow water west of the port of Zeebrugge (Coastal Portal, MSP 2020-2026); - Extensive exercises by several NATO member states.
 Such international large-scale exercises are held in the BNS every two years.
 NATO determines the location of the exercises, although the large BNOM zone and the NBH-10 zone are the most likely training zones.